burakkcmn/esp32ble-ess/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 This README provides a comprehensive overview of your project, including setup instructions, usage details, and code structure.
 Adjust the content as needed to better fit your specific project requirements.

+## Acknowledgments

+- This project is based on tutorials by [Random Nerd Tutorials](https://RandomNerdTutorials.com/)